websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/assigning-task-nodes.md

 > Subscribers

 Task nodes require interaction by people.
 To alert the right people and associate the task with the right people, use [Notifications](./configuring-workflow-actions-and-notifications.md#adding-notifications) and Assignments, respectively.
-You can assign Task nodes to specific Roles, multiple Roles of a [Role type](../../../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md) (Organization, Site, or Regular Role types), to the Asset Creator, to Resource Actions, or to specific Users.
+You can assign Task nodes to specific Roles, multiple Roles of a [Role type](../../../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md) (Organization, Site, Asset Library, Account, or Regular Role types), to the Asset Creator, to Resource Actions, or to specific Users.
 Additionally, you can write a script to define the assignment (see below).
 In the example below, the task has been assigned to the Portal Content Reviewer Role.

 ![You can add an Assignment to a Task node.](./assigning-task-nodes/images/01.png)